Cass (painting): Selected exhibitions

 1937: Canterbury Society of Arts Annual Exhibition, Christchurch.
 This was the first time Cass was exhibited publicly.

 1940: Centennial Exhibition of New Zealand Art, Wellington.
 Cass was illustrated in the catalogue as plate 63, where Rita Cook was noted as having "interesting modern tendencies".
 Over the summer of 1939–40 the Centennial Exhibition was visited by 2,870,995 people.

 1959: The Land and the People, USSR.
 In response to a 1958 touring exhibition of Soviet art, Eric McCormick curated a selection of 100 New Zealand works, including Cass, which were shown at the Pushkin Fine Art Museum in Moscow, the Hermitage, and Tashkent.

 1982: Rita Angus, National Art Gallery (now Te Papa Tongarewa).
-This exhibition curated by Ron Brownson, Anne Kirker and Janet Paul toured New Zealand.
+This exhibition curated by Ron Brownson, Anne Kirker, and Janet Paul toured New Zealand.
 Brownson noted in his essay, "The name Cass printed on the station anchors all representation to physical surface.
-The place is labelled as on a map and determines one’s initial recognition of the picture."
+The place is labelled as on a map and determines one's initial recognition of the picture."

 1991: Pacific Parallels: artists and the landscape in New Zealand, The New Zealand-United States Art Foundation and the San Diego Museum of Art.
 Curated by Charles Eldredge, this exhibition toured seven venues in the United States.
 In Eldredge's discussion of Rita Angus he places Cass alongside the work of American painter Grant Wood, noting "the telling juxtaposition of present-day subjects and activities with the land’s traditions (alpine or agrarian) bespeaks a similar celebration of time and history."

 2008: Rita Angus: Life and Vision, Museum of New Zealand Te Papa Tongarewa.
 Curated by William McAloon and Jill Trevelyan, this toured the metropolitan centres in New Zealand.
 Peter Vangioni's essay on the Cass works notes that "Cass remains an unromanticised vision of the landscape – a focus on what makes the region unique."

 2021: Rita Angus: New Zealand Modernist curated by Jill Trevelyan and Adrian Locke.
-This exhibition of more than 70 works was developed by the Royal Academy of Arts, London in partnership with Te Papa Tongarewa.
+This exhibition of more than 70 works was developed by the Royal Academy of Arts, London, in partnership with Te Papa.
 Timed to mark 50 years after Angus's death, the exhibition was intended to be the first to show her work beyond New Zealand.
 The London presentation was cancelled owing to COVID-19 restrictions although the exhibition at Te Papa went ahead.
 A scaled-down version toured regionally in New Zealand.